commentary Romans 9

 1 I say the truth in Christ, I lie not, my conscience also bearing me witness in the Holy Ghost, 2 That I have great heaviness and continual sorrow in my heart.
 3 For I could wish that myself were accursed from Christ for my brethren, my kinsmen according to the flesh:

 The next three chapters form an emotional plea to the Jewish people to find their place in the plan of God for salvation.
-He has already made a strong case for them to recognize the plan of God for the salvation of all men, but here the arguments find their culmination in an earnest, final effort to persuade them to choose faith in Christ.
-He cites more than two dozen passages from their own Scriptures to solidify the message into a single clarion call for the Jews to turn from their blindness and be saved.
+He has already made a strong case for the newly established Covenant of Christ, but here the arguments coalesce into an earnest, final effort to persuade them to choose faith in Christ.
+He cites more than two dozen passages from their own Scriptures to solidify the message into a single clarion call for Jews to turn from their blindness and be saved.
 And in the process, he makes an impressive argument for God’s wisdom, mercy and righteousness in adopting the Gentiles into His family.

 Paul’s virtual willingness to die in the place of his Jewish kinsmen parallels Moses’ remarkable intercession before God on behalf of the children of Israel (Ex 32:31-32).
 Yet, remember the Lord’s response, Whosoever hath sinned against Me, him will I blot out of My book (Ex 32:33).